LeoToso/LeoToso.github.io/_pages/about.md

 Collaborators
 ------
-Over the past one year and a half....
+Over the past one year, I had the pleasure of working with briliant Ph.D. students.
+In particular,

 Papers
 ------